Passion

 much Sylvia Chang’s show on account of her being its director, scriptwriter

 and lead actress.
-In this understated but involving drama, which
+In this understated but involving drama, which gets

-as a middle-aged matron in the company of an obviously close friend of
+matron in the company of an obviously close friend of hers (Cora Miao has

-hers (Cora Miao has the supporting role of Ku Ming).
-All seems well
+the supporting role of Ku Ming).
+All seems well as we are briefly introduced

-as we are briefly introduced to their daughters -- plus a well-mannered
+to their daughters -- plus a well-mannered boyfriend of one of the young

-boyfriend of one of the young lasses -- and the two older ladies settle
+lasses -- and the two older ladies settle down to have a pot of tea while

-down to have a pot of tea while the teenaged trio go off to play tennis.
+the teenaged trio go off to play tennis.
+The mood remains light upon

-The mood remains light upon the movie flashing back to the engagement party
+the movie flashing back to the engagement party of a younger-looking Ming

-of a younger-looking Ming and David Lam (George Lam endows his character
+and David Lam (George Lam endows his character with the air of a pillar of

-walks in Wendy, who we learn is the best friend from childhood, just returned
+is the best friend from childhood, just returned from (studying?) abroad,

-from (studying?) abroad, of the former secretary now officially engaged
+of the former secretary now officially engaged to the lawyer who used to

-to the lawyer who used to be her boss.
+be her boss.

-Watching Ming and Wendy together, I luxuriated
+Watching Ming and Wendy together, I luxuriated for

-female friends enjoying each other’s company (that one seems to more infrequently
+friends enjoying each other’s company (that one seems to more infrequently

 come across in Hollywood than Hong Kong works).
 Alarm bells started